 Online security software

 In addition to the emotional damage it can trigger, cyber bullying can also jeopardize your cyber security.
 Threats and constant surveillance may result in someone getting your password, address or other piece of personally identifiable information.
-A security platform such as Unlimited Internet Security from Total Defense is essential for protecting your identity amid the volatility of cyberbullying.
+A security platform such as Ultimate Internet Security from Total Defense is essential for protecting your identity amid the volatility of cyberbullying.

 Learn more about options for defending children from cyber bullying by visiting our online store.